gerriet/DailyBuddy-Site/README.md

-# MobiKit for GitHub Pages
+# Webseite für DailyBuddy, beruhend auf MobiKit for GitHub Pages

 MobiKit is Jekyll theme, that allows you to quickly launch mobile app landing for App Store & Google Play submission.